Introduction: DIY Bluetooth Audio Adapter - BluFi

 There isn't a single audiophile or a gamer who doesn't feel the necessity of wireless headphones, speakers etc. or simply, of wireless audio transmission.
 I also dislike the hassle my wired headphones present while trying to watch from a distance and this led to the inception of BluFi.

 This adapter, BluFi, converts any audio accessory into a wireless audio accessory.
-Since it has an in-built TRS female jack, therefore any audio accessory having a male TRS/TRRS jack can be easily plugged into it for bluetooth audio reception.
-For instance, your wired headphones can be made wireless by simple plugging its audio jack into the adapter and then pairing the adapter with the phone.
+Since it has an in-built TRS female jack, therefore any audio accessory having a male TRS/TRRS jack can be easily plugged into it for Bluetooth audio reception.
+For instance, your wired headphones can be made wireless by simply plugging its audio jack into the adapter and then pairing the adapter with the phone.

 Step 1: Gather Around Some Stuff